 Rock sugar/Mishri can be used to make ladoo, halwa, kheer, etc.

-It also can be used to make special beverages like mishri ka pani.
+It can also be used to make special beverages like mishri ka pani.

 Rock sugar/Mishri is also an essential ingredient in the Paan masalas and Gulkand recipes.